 Just because the majority of states now have Intrastate crowdfunding regulations, does not mean they are in any way similar to each other.
 In fact, they actually differ significantly from state to state.
 Here are a few of the key differences that issuers should be aware of:

-• Ongoing Reporting.
-Most states are silent as to the ongoing reporting requirements financials-2of issuers.
+- Ongoing Reporting.
+Most states are silent as to the ongoing reporting requirements of issuers.
 Certain states however, specifically require issuers to deliver quarterly, semi-annual and/or annual financial statements (internally prepared/audited).
 In my opinion, as a matter of practice issuers should expect to deliver such reports regardless of whether or not they are statutorily required.

 Current Use of Intrastate Exemptions: